N-Steph/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 ## Description
-In this directory we are going look at how JavaScript is amazing.
+In this directory, we are going to learn about the core of javascript